Skip to main content Accessibility

 • Faculty Level: Implementing changes that benefit your whole faculty.

-• University Level: Led by Sabbatical Officers, making changes that impact all students at Kingston.
+• University Level: Led by Student Officers, making changes that impact all students at Kingston.

 Course Reps